unioslo/tre-operators-docs/docs/fundamentals.md

 - **Controlled access**: User authentication and role-based permissions ensure only approved researchers can enter.
 - **Secure compute**: Analysis is performed within a segregated, auditable environment (often virtual desktops or containers).
 - **Governed outputs**: Results are checked before leaving the environment to ensure they do not compromise data subjects.
 - **Compliance**: Aligns with legal and ethical frameworks such as GDPR, ISO 27001, or national research governance.
-See [Compliance & Certification](../compliance.md).

 ## Why TREs Matter

 TREs balance the need for research access with the obligation to protect sensitive data.
 They enable reproducible, large-scale studies while maintaining privacy and trust.
-For more on federation and interoperability, see [Federation Integration](../federation.md).
+For more on federation and interoperability, see [Federation Integration](./federation.md).

 ## TRE Architecture Overview